Florence Cassez: Appeal to the Mexican Supreme Court

 On 10 February 2011, an appeals court upheld her conviction (scenario 3) for kidnapping, The court said in a statement that her conviction and 60-year-sentence would stand.
 The court said prosecutors had proven Cassez's guilt in four 2005 kidnappings, and that irregularities alleged by her defense attorney had not hindered the case.

-7 March 2012.
-The Mexican Supreme Court reporter proposes freeing Florence Cassez based on the following reasons; The non-respect of the presumption of innocence, the non-respect of consular rights and the delay in presentation before the justice.
+On 7 March 2012, the Supreme Court reporter proposes freeing Florence Cassez based on the following reasons; The non-respect of the presumption of innocence, the non-respect of consular rights and the delay in presentation before the justice.
 A decision by five judges to whom the request was delivered is expected for 21 March, according to the Cassez' lawyer.

-On 21 March 2012, The Mexican Supreme Court rejected the appeal and proposal of freeing Cassez by a 3-2 decision.
-The court accepted there was police misconduct and violations of Ms Cassez's rights after her detention.
-"Four Supreme Court judges say that my client had a truncated trial, she had her rights violated, that evidence was fabricated, so today we are angry and ashamed," said her lawyer Frank Berton.
+On 21 March 2012, the Supreme Court rejected the appeal and proposal of freeing Cassez by a 3-2 decision.
+The court accepted there was police misconduct and violations of Cassez's rights after her detention.
 The court asked Judge Olga Sanchez to review the case, which could lead to a re-trial.

+In January 2013, the Supreme Court accepted her release petition, and she was free to return to France from the Tepepan prison.
+Her ex-partner, Israel Vallarta, confirmed that she knew nothing about the people who were kidnapped, and was not related to the case.
+He was acquitted on July 31, 2025, and released from prison the day after.
+The kidnapping story has been turned into a Netflix series.

 Impact on French-Mexican relations

-On 9 March 2009, during Nicolas Sarkozy's visit to Mexico, he requested that Cassez be transferred to a French prison, something she may be entitled to under the 1983 Strasbourg Convention on the Transfer of Sentenced Persons, signed by both France and Mexico.
+On 9 March 2009, during French president Nicolas Sarkozy's visit to Mexico, he requested that Cassez be transferred to a French prison, something she may be entitled to under the 1983 Strasbourg Convention on the Transfer of Sentenced Persons, signed by both France and Mexico.
 Felipe Calderón agreed to setting up a binational committee to settle this matter.
 However, given that she has been sentenced to 61 years and that 20 years is the maximum prison term permitted in France, Mexico finally decided in June 2009 that Cassez would remain in Mexico to serve her full term.

-Mexico cancelled its participation of 2011 "The Year of Mexico in France" (350 events, films, and symposia planned) as the French president Sarkozy declared that this year-long event was going to be dedicated to Cassez, and each individual event would have some sort of remembrance of the French woman.
+Mexico cancelled its participation of 2011 "The Year of Mexico in France" (350 events, films, and symposia planned) as Sarkozy declared that this year-long event was going to be dedicated to Cassez, and each individual event would have some sort of remembrance of the French woman.

-France would present the issue at the G-20 in 2012, when Mexico takes over from France as head of the grouping.
+France presented the issue at the G-20 in 2012, when Mexico took over from France as head of the grouping.